Are you trying to decide the path you should take to become a registered nurse? ADN vs BSN? Which one is better?

 Please note that these costs do not include nursing books and other miscellaneous expenses you’re going to incur in your path to become a registered nurse.

-But how these numbers affect ADN vs BSN salary then?
+But how do these numbers affect ADN vs BSN salary then?
 Do BSN’s get tuition cost differences evened out compared to AND’s?
 And if they get, then after how many years?
 Next, I will give you answers to these questions.

 You might think that longer education gives you better pay.
 Is that the case when comparing the difference between ADN’s and BSN’s salaries?